mzdb/pwiz-mzdb/README.md

 - [x] Wrong data peak count
 - [x] Algorithm to check DDA/DIA is now working on Thermo, AB Sciex and Bruker analysis
 - [ ] ~~add missing CvTerms~~ (not present in Pwiz Msdata object, neither in converted mzML files)
-- see issues for more informations
+- See fixed [issues](https://github.com/mzdb/pwiz-mzdb/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aclosed) for more information

 ### Release 0.9.8